AAOGlimpse recent changes

 Dragging with the mouse down in the highlit area no longer changes the orientation of the display if the mouse is moved quickly enough that it escapes the highlit area before it gets redrawn.
 (This was a rather irritating bug.)

 Continues (and pretty much completes) the re-working of the code to reduce the system-dependent part to as thin a layer as possible.
 The text drawing code has all been completely revised, and no longer uses the Apple-specific GLString code.
 Instead, the FTGL font library is now used for all text output.
 The result is not quite as pretty as that from the original Apple code, but the difference is hard to spot and could be improved further by the use of textures instead of pixmap fonts if anyone felt the improvement was worth the effort.
-At the same time, quite a bit of work has gone into commenting the code properly, and while this is not yet completely satisfactory, it is probaby close enough that I can release the source without feeling too embarassed (but it needs a bit of housekeeping to sort out which files are actually needed for the release).
+At the same time, quite a bit of work has gone into commenting the code properly, and while this is not yet completely satisfactory, it is probably close enough that I can release the source without feeling too embarrassed (but it needs a bit of housekeeping to sort out which files are actually needed for the release).

 Some slight text-related changes as a result: